 Any personal details that we use to provide or promote our services to you will not be passed to any third party organisation for marketing purposes without your permission.

-Probaters complies with the Privacy and Electronic Communications Regulations 2003 in the United Kingdom.
+Probaters complies with the Data Protection Act 2018 in the United Kingdom.
 We respect the privacy of personal email accounts and we store your email address as securely as any other personal information we hold.
 We will not send you unwanted email messages or junk mail and your details will not be passed to any organisation outside Probaters without your permission.
 We may use email to send you messages to keep you up to date with news about our services either online or through other contact with Probaters.

 We both agree not to issue any publicity material or information to the media about our relationship and the work we are doing without the other’s consent, save where the information is already in the public domain.